62grow2e/Reversi/README.md

 ---

 #other
-I take no responsibility, and you can use, edit and redistribute this, freely.
+I take no responsibility, if any issue is happened.
+And you can use, edit and redistribute this, freely.